industrial-edge/miscellaneous/tank application/README.md

 The related How To can be found [here](https://github.com/industrial-edge/profinet-io-connector-getting-started).

 This example shows how to use the Industrial Edge App “PROFINET IO Connector”.
 This app implements a PROFINET Controller which cyclically reads the PN IO data of the configured PROFINET network.

+### Apache Kafka Connector

+The related How To can be found [here](https://github.com/industrial-edge/Apache-Kafka-Connector).

+This example shows how to connect an Industrial Edge Device to Apache Kafka using the self developed app "Apache Kafka Connector".
+It can subscribe to MQTT topics on the IE Databus and produce messages on a Kafka topic.
+It can also consume messages from a Kafka topic and publish these to MQTT topics an the IE Databus.

 ## Contribution